Let It Be (1970 film): Retrospective reviews

-Review aggregator website Rotten Tomatoes reports that 75% of 12 critics' reviews are positive, with an average rating of 6.5/10.
-On Metacritic, the film has a weighted average score of 69 out of 100, based on seven critics, indicating "generally favorable reviews".
+Review aggregator website Rotten Tomatoes reports that 81% of 54 critics' reviews are positive, with an average rating of 7.3/10.
+The consensus reads, "So close and yet so far away from The Beatles as their union sunsets in real time, Let It Be observes the band from an emotionally chilly distance but gives audiences a valuable peek into their artistic process."
+On Metacritic, the film has a weighted average score of 72 out of 100, based on 13 critics, indicating "generally favorable" reviews.

-Leonard Maltin rated the film as 3 out of 4 stars, calling it "uneven" and "draggy", but "rescued" by the Beatles' music.
+Leonard Maltin rated the film as 3 out of 4 stars, calling it "uneven" and "draggy" but "rescued" by the Beatles' music.
 The TLA Video & DVD Guide, also rating it as 3 out of 4 stars, described the film as a "fascinating look at the final days of the world's most famous rock group, punctuated by the Beatles' great songs and the legendary 'rooftop' concert sequence. ...
 It is important viewing for all music fans."
 Owen Gleiberman of Variety considers the film to be "extraordinary", stating that "It was grainy and moody and desultory ...
 It contained moments that, after multiple viewings [...] are lodged in my soul."
 He adds that though it has not been given a release on home media in recent years, "[Let It Be] has a place in film history; it's a scraggly elegy, capturing a certain wistful moment of reckoning that's part of the Beatles' story."

 Lindsay-Hogg told Entertainment Weekly in 2003 that reception to Let It Be within the Beatles camp was "mixed".
 He believed McCartney and Lennon both liked the film, while Harrison disliked it because "it represented a time in his life when he was unhappy ...
 It was a time when he very much was trying to get out from under the thumb of Lennon–McCartney."
-According to Jann Wenner, Lennon cried watching the film in theaters.
+According to Jann Wenner, Lennon cried watching the film in a theatre.
 In 2007, McCartney stated that he could not bear to watch the film.

 Home media

 Original 1980s home media releases

-The film was first released on VHS, Betamax and LaserDisc in 1981 by Magnetic Video, and on RCA CED videodisc in 1982.
+The film was first released on VHS, Betamax and LaserDisc in 1981 by Magnetic Video and on RCA CED videodisc in 1982.
 The transfer to video was not considered high quality; in particular, the already-cropped theatrical version was again cropped to a 4:3 aspect ratio for television.
 The lack of availability has prompted considerable bootlegging of the film, first on VHS and later on DVD, derived from copies of the early 1980s releases.
 The film was also released on VHS and Betamax in Germany and the Netherlands in the 1980s.
 These versions were not the same transfer as the US release, as they were based on the native 4:3 aspect ratio from the original 16mm negative, thus presenting the film as less cropped than the US releases.